 Medicare will then review the information and either allow or refuse the appeal.

 The Medicare appeals process has five levels, each with a separate review process.
-An appeal is required at each level.
 If Medicare approves an appeal at the first level, the process stops.
-Alternatively, if Medicare denies the initial appeal, the process can go to the next level.
+Alternatively, if Medicare denies the initial appeal, the process can go to the next level, and so on.

-An individual must collect supporting documents from their doctor or healthcare provider to prove their appeal case to Medicare.
+An individual must collect supporting documents from their doctor or other medical professional to prove their appeal case to Medicare.
 They will submit these documents, along with the appeal form, to Medicare.

-People have the right to appeal if they disagree with Medicare’s decision for the following reasons:
+People have the right to appeal if they disagree with Medicare’s decision not to approve the following:

-• a payment request for a healthcare service, supply, item, or prescription drug already received
+• a payment request for a healthcare service, supply, item, or prescription drug they have already received

 • a request to change the amount someone pays for a healthcare service, supply, item, or prescription drug